DineshBabu1989/2021-ProductGradeReactSetup/ReadMe.md

     to select the needed fonts, so I added the icon fonts to the project in a similar way like the one that I followed for adding the roboto font.
 Now lets remove the Image which has been increasing the bundle size :), Now with around 35 icons added and image removed bundel size is around 12kb.
+ ## Step:4 Adding dynamic bundle name generation for multiple bundles
+    Add configuration to create multiple bundles, dynamic bundle naming and clean up of previous build assests plus generating a new index.html dynamically, everytime when the 'npm run build' command is ran.
+    using 2 plugins
+    - html-webpack-plugin
+    - clean-webpack-plugin